ooz/blog/2021/towards-online-autonomy/README.md

 For the near future, [we'll get smartphone-level surveillance and "ownership" for our other computers, too](https://sneak.berlin/20201112/your-computer-isnt-yours/).
 Expiring computers may be fine for most companies leasing or cycling every 2-3 years and some users, who rotate in a similar fashion to "stay on the edge".
-In my opinion, sustainable, exhaustive tech usage should be preferred, which is also dependent on secure hard- and software not being pwn-able on a whim.
+In my opinion, sustainable, exhaustive tech usage should be preferred, which is also dependent on *user-serviceable*, secure hard- and software not being pwn-able on a whim.

 In 2019, 2020 I noticed how I barely got any value out of Twitter anymore.
 Of cource, there was the occasional interesting tech news, story or funny pastime, but interacting with it felt like a chore.
 So I stopped using it, although I haven't migrated my content away from it, yet.

 Another wake-up call has been [Google Photos' changed storage policy](https://blog.google/products/photos/storage-changes/): Unlimited photo storage and sync has been so convenient.
 Google profited greatly from all the training data!
 Now that the noise is increasing and the value is diminishing, economics are back to remind us all: "Useds" of a free service don't own anything.

-So, this sped up my migration away from my previously central `gmail.com` address towards my own oliz.io domain in 2020.
+So, this sped up my migration away from my previously central `gmail.com` address towards my own `oliz.io` domain in 2020.
 I evaluated my exposure to and reliance on "big tech", too.

 ## Progress so far

 Autonomy gained:

-* [x] Claim oliz.io domain in 2020
+* [x] Acquire `oliz.io` domain in 2020
 * [x] Use https://mailbox.org with own domain for email
-* [x] Build static website on oliz.io domain, using [`gg.py`](https://oliz.io/ggpy/)
+* [x] Build static website on `oliz.io` domain, using [`gg.py`](https://oliz.io/ggpy/)
 * [ ] Migrate contacts to KeePass
 * [ ] Find good, local solution for keeping track of birthdays (master data in KeePass)